joaodrp/visor/docs/USING_VISOR.md

 ## Assumptions

 We need some VM images to register in VISOR.
-Therefore, we assume that users have down- loaded and placed the following sample images inside their home folder in the Client machine:
+Therefore, we assume that users have downloaded and placed the following sample images inside their home folder in the Client machine:

 - [Fedora-17-x86_64-Live-Desktop.iso](http://download.fedoraproject.org/pub/fedora/linux/releases/17/Live/x86_64/Fedora-17-x86_64-Live-Desktop.iso): Fedora Desktop 17 64-bit VM image.